aldofwi/aldofwi/README.md

 - 💬 Hi, I’m @aldofwi.
-- 💻 I’m interested in Challenges.
+- 💻 I’m interested in New Challenges.
-- ⚛️ I’m currently learning React Native.
+- ⚛️ I’m currently working as a Freelance.
-- 🌳 I’m looking to collaborate on New projects.
+- 🌳 I’m looking to collaborate on New Features.

 ## Languages & Tools :